The Payroll Services Are Price Gouging For Worker’s Compensation

-To be clear and fair: finding your own insurance package for employees in the category of dancers, stunt performers, marine and aircraft circumstances costs more than 1.2% and sometimes those will have to be insured by a state required policy because private insurers won’t take them.
+To be clear and fair: finding your own insurance package for employees in the category of dancers, stunt performers, construction, marine and aircraft circumstances costs more than 1.2% and sometimes those will have to be insured by a state required policy because private insurers won’t take them.
 So, we can’t insure those people through the average workers’ compensation package we’d get from a AAA rated workers’ compensation carrier.
 But, we don’t all employ dancers, stunt people or boats and marine events.

 Is It Possible To Process Crew Payroll Without Being Gouged Or Overcharged For SUI

 Three or four years ago, I was curious about whether I could process payroll for the show we were working on without using an entertainment payroll services.
 The show had roughly $600,000 in aggregate payroll and I was curious to see if I could do it with our own workers’ comp package, using our own software and using an average payroll service like ADP or Paychex (a non-industry service anyone could find online or pretty much anywhere) that processes payroll for any business in America.